Human Research Protection Program (HRPP)

 - Educating our community about research and the rights and responsibilities of research participants;

 - Providing timely and high quality review and monitoring of human research studies.

 This Organization’s Human Research Protection Program is a comprehensive system to ensure the protection of the rights and welfare of subjects in Human Research.
 We operate under the principles first established by the Belmont report (http://www.hhs.gov/ohrp/humansubjects/guidance/belmont.html) namely standards of honesty, justice, integrity, respect and a sense of responsibility to others.
 The HRPP adheres to federal regulations and laws, state law, as well as UMass Medical School policies that govern human participant research programs and ensuring the right of every human being to voluntary, informed consent.
 The framework of protection for both research participants and our researchers is comprised of the Institutional Review Board (IRB), which works together with our community; our UMass Medical School leadership; and other campus committees such as the Institutional Biosafety Committee (IBC), Radiation Safety Committee (RSC), Investigational Drug Service (IDS), Quality Assurance and Improvement, and Conflict of Interest Committees.

 - Establish a formal process to monitor, evaluate and continually improve the protection of human research participants

 - Educate investigators and research staff about their ethical responsibility to protect research participants

 - Ensure compliance with University policies, federal regulations, state laws and national standards for research involving human subjects

 - Engage and respond to concerns of research participants and research teams

-- Ensure research partners maintain the resources need to support the research infrastrcture
+- Ensure research partners maintain the resources needed to support the research infrastructure

 Questions or Concerns: